""

 The MNP Consumer Debt Index measures Canadians’ attitudes toward their consumer debt and gauges their ability to pay their bills, endure unexpected expenses, and absorb interest-rate fluctuations without approaching insolvency.
 Conducted by Ipsos and updated quarterly, the Index is an industry-leading barometer of financial pressure or relief among Canadians.

-Now in its thirty-third wave, the Index has held firm at 88 points — the same level as last quarter.
+Now in its thirty-fourth wave, the Index has fallen by two points from last quarter to 86 points.
 Visit MNPdebt.ca/CDI to learn more.

-The data was compiled by Ipsos on behalf of MNP LTD between June 9 and June 13, 2025.
-For this survey, a sample of 2,000 Canadians aged 18 years and over was interviewed.
+The data was compiled by Ipsos on behalf of MNP LTD between September 4 and September 9, 2025.
+For this survey, a sample of 2,001 Canadians aged 18 years and over was interviewed.
 Weighting was then employed to balance demographics to ensure that the sample's composition reflects that of the adult population according to Census data and to provide results intended to approximate the sample universe.
 The precision of Ipsos online polls is measured using a credibility interval.
 In this case, the poll is accurate to within ±2.5 percentage points, 19 times out of 20, had all Canadian adults been polled.
 The credibility interval will be wider among subsets of the population.
-All sample surveys and polls may be subject to other sources of error, including, but not limited to, coverage error and measurement error.
+All sample surveys and polls may be subject to other sources of error, including, but not limited to coverage error, and measurement error.

 Latest Consumer Debt Index Blog Posts